kiran-lee/Has-the-COVID-19-pandemic-exacerbated-gender-biases-in-academic-productivity-/README.md

 7) Data and Analysis
 - “all_data.xlsx” containing all data used in analysis
 - “meta_data.xlsx” containing all data collected
-- “InterobserverReliability.r” R script investigating inter-observer reliability when screening articles
-- “Analysis-and-Plots.Rmd” R markdown file with all analysis and plots of effect sizes.
+- “Analysis-and-Plots.Rmd” R markdown file with all analysis and plots.
-- “Analysis-and-Plots.pdf” pdf file of knitted R markdown with analysis and plots of effect sizes.
+- “Analysis-and-Plots.pdf” pdf file of knitted R markdown with analysis and plots.

 8) Manuscript, figures, tables and supplementary materials
 - “figure1.png” figure 1 of report